SteveJustin1963/DATING-MATIC-64-c-1983/README.md

 The app will guide the users through the questions and display the results on the serial terminal.

-Note that this is a basic implementation and could be expanded with more questions, more sophisticated matching algorithms, or additional features like storing results in memory.
-The code assumes that the TEC-1 is set up with the necessary I/O capabilities for serial communication and paper tape reading.
+Note that this is a basic implementation
+- expanded with more questions,
+- more sophisticated matching algorithms,
+- or additional features like storing results in memory.
+- The code assumes that the TEC-1 is set up with the necessary I/O capabilities for serial communication and paper tape reading.